email: roadarch@outlook.com

 2016:

-This Miner and Burro are installed at South Pacific Auto.
+This Miner and Burro were known as the Loan Arranger and Silverado.
+They were originally located at a dealership in Lebanon, OR originally.
+The miner was known as Plaza Pete when he was there.
+By the mid-1990s, the statues had been moved to South Pacific Auto in Albany.
 The Miner had been repainted by 2015 and had a smaller badge.
 By 2016, he had no badge at all.
-These sprayfoam statues were created by Steven Fletcher.
-He is also responsible for the Giant Opossums and Eagle in Albany, OR.
-For more, see these websites: 1, 2, and 3. [map]
+The dealership closed in 2025.
+In 2026, the statues were put up for sale and removed.
+I don't know where they went.
+These sprayfoam statues were created in the 1980s by Steven Fletcher.
+He also created the Giant Opossums and Eagle in Albany, OR.
+For more, see these websites: 1, 2, and 3.

 Lumberjack